 The survey was an informal engagement exercise and the responses were the first step in developing a draft of the SDS (alongside evidence and studies).
 The SDS and supporting evidence is being developed based on national policy, technical assessments and ongoing engagement with stakeholders, alongside consideration of the outputs of this engagement.
 Updates on the progress of the SDS will be communicated at regular intervals over the coming months as the technical evidence work develops and there will be a need for further engagement aligned to the emerging UA Local Plans.

-Once the draft SDS is prepared later in 2021 it will be subject to a full statutory consultation for 12 weeks, providing an opportunity to formally comment on the proposed plan.
+Once the draft SDS is prepared in Spring 2022 it will be subject to a full statutory consultation for 12 weeks, providing an opportunity to formally comment on the proposed plan.
 In the meantime, there will be ongoing engagement with our communities and stakeholders while the draft SDS is prepared.

 The Spatial Development Strategy is a statutory requirement for the West of England Combined Authority, which requires unanimous agreement from each of the constituent Authorities of WECA.
 A Statement of Common Ground (SoCG) is a document recording the collaboration between adjoining authorities and other relevant organisations in seeking to resolve cross-boundary issues.
 A number of Future of the Region survey respondents highlighted the need for ongoing partnership work, particularly drawing attention to the need for close working with North Somerset Council which forms part of the region’s functional geography.
 North Somerset is now proceeding with the development of its own Local Plan.
 This close working with North Somerset Council (and other key strategic partners and neighbouring authorities) to address strategic and cross-boundary issues continues to form a key part of the preparation of the SDS.
 This partnership working will be documented through the Statement of Common Ground and will be updated as the SDS develops.